LionWeb-io/lionweb-typescript/packages/validation/README.md

 The test runner runs tests at various levels similar (but probably not quite) as described in the [model correctness document](https://github.com/LionWeb-io/specification/blob/meinte/correctness/documentation/correctness.adoc).
 These two should converge in the future.

+## Changelog

+### 0.6.2

+* Don't rely on the JavaScript features – import assertions – that are still marked as experimental.
+    (This necessitates explicitly copying the relevant JSON files.)

+(For earlier versions no changelog was maintained.)